tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 However, identifiers *are* case-insensitive - so a variable with name pFoo can also be referenced as PFOO, PfOO, pfoO etc.

-> **Aside:** The current parser and syntax rules for LiveCode Builder
+> **Aside:** The current parser and syntax rules for Builder
-> are constructed at build-time of the LiveCode Builder compiler and
+> are constructed at build-time of the Builder compiler and
 > uses *bison* (a standard parser generator tool) to build the parser.
 > Unfortunately, this means that any keywords have to be reserved as the
 > parser cannot distinguish the use of an identifier in context (whether